Chapter 1.12

 A. “Aggrieved party” shall mean a person whose proprietary, pecuniary, or personal rights are substantially affected by a violation of this chapter.

-B. “Emergency order” shall mean an order imposed by the City requiring the immediate halt to all ongoing use or activity in violation of the Ferndale Municipal Code which threatens the health and safety of the occupants of the premises or any member of the public.
+B. “Emergency order” shall mean any order, including but not limited to an “Unsafe to Occupy” as incorporated by reference in Chapter 15.04 FMC, imposed by the City requiring the immediate halt to all ongoing use or activity in violation of the Ferndale Municipal Code which threatens the health and safety of the occupants of the premises or any member of the public.

 C. “Final decision” shall mean the ultimate conclusion of the appropriate reviewing body or individual.